The Gospel Stars

 The Gospel Stars was a gospel music group that recorded and released the first Motown (then known as Tamla Records) album in the label's history.
 They had been active in Washington D.C. since the 1940s and joined Tamla in Detroit in 1960.

 The LP was released on March 7, 1961, called The Great Gospel Stars, and consisted of five A-sides and their corresponding B-sides.
 The producer was Berry Gordy, founder of the company.
 Their tenure at Motown was short-lived, having left later that year.

 Members

 The Gospel Stars consisted of Mae, Etta, and Sandra Gooch, Elizabeth Davis, Lillian Woods, and Lois Holden.
-Holden (née Russell), who was born in Thomaston, Alabama on February 2, 1910, died in Detroit, Michigan on May 5, 2020, at the age of 110 years, making her a supercentenarian.
+Holden (née Russell), who was born in Thomaston, Alabama on February 2, 1910, died in Detroit, Michigan on May 5, 2020, aged 110 years, making her a supercentenarian.
 She was the last surviving member of the group.

 The Great Gospel Stars (1961)

 The LP The Great Gospel Stars had the following tracklist of 10 songs.